pearcej/cppds/_sources/SortSearch/ProgrammingExercises.rst

 #.
 Implement the selection sort using simultaneous assignment.

 #.
 Perform a benchmark analysis for a shell sort, using different
-   increment sets on the same list.
+   increment sets on the same vector.

-#.
-Implement the ``mergeSort`` function without using the slice
-   operator.

 #.
 One way to improve the quick sort is to use an insertion sort on
    lists that have a small length (call it the “partition limit”).
 Why